 Since the beginning of the COVID-19 pandemic, professionals have used daily rituals to cope with stress and stay productive at home.
-But now, remote workers will need to find rituals that work in winter.
+But remote workers need to find rituals that work in winter.
 Here are a few ideas.

 Employees from underrepresented groups may not be handling the Zoom environment as well as you think.
 One association executive shares his thoughts on how to address remote-work disconnects.